infinispan/infinispan-images/README.md

 To test the replication, simply create a key on one site and search for it on the other site, where it will be available then, too.

-Docker command example for two sites on same system (but you have to use different ports for both sites):
+Docker command example for two sites using different ports on the same host:

 Config1: